I Get A Kick Out of You: Couple Executes Contract Limiting Marital Martial Art Beatings

 For the full story, click here.

-5 Responses to “I Get A Kick Out of You: Couple Executes Contract Limiting Marital Martial Art Beatings”
+5 thoughts on “I Get A Kick Out of You: Couple Executes Contract Limiting Marital Martial Art Beatings”

 P.S.
 I thought you had to get the permission of President Bush or Obama to legally beat someone else up like that.